agerwitz/ultimate-guide-to-bosh/README.md

 root
 ```

-If an example does not include a shell prompt (`>`, `$`, or `#`) then it is the contents of a shell script, or the output from a command.
+If an example does not include a shell prompt (`>`, `$`, or `#`), then it is the contents of a shell script or the output from a command.

-**If you `bosh ssh` into a production system and have changed to `root` user then please place a large cowboy hat on your head.
+**If you `bosh ssh` into a production system and have changed to `root` user, then please place a large cowboy hat on your head.
 A big one.
 Everyone needs to know you're a cowboy.**

 Instead, try changing to the user for the processes you are working on.
 On most BOSH deployments the convention is to use a user called `vcap`.
 To change from your random `bosh_xxx` user to `vcap`: